Josef212/JayEngine/README.md

 ·Move the camera with WASD RF.
 ·Rotate the camera using mouse right click and drag.
-·Orbit using mouse right click and drag + L_ALT(This is a bit strange and must be inproved).
+·Orbit using mouse right click and drag + ALT(This is a bit strange and must be inproved).

 ·Press F1 to see some debug info such as frustum from the camera(Also able to active on the checkbox next to play button).